Jonathan Michaelesemail: firstname.lastname@example.org

 Phone: 207-859-4908; Email: firstname.lastname@example.org

-Eric enters his eighth year with the Colby coaching staff after coming from Mississippi Valley State, where had served as an admissions counselor.
+Eric enters his eighth year with the Colby coaching staff after coming from Mississippi Valley State, where he served as an admissions counselor.
 Garcia has a bachelor's degree in physical eduation from Dana (Neb.)
 College and a master's degree from Alcorn State University.
 He played collegiate football at Dana, Azusa Pacific (Calif.)
 University and Humboldt State (Calif.)
 University, and was part of Azusa Pacific's 1998 NAIA national championship team.
 The Los Angeles native was an assistant football coach and head track coach at Dodge City (Kansas) Community College in 2004, and was an admissions counselor at Alcorn State in 2005.
 He also held football assistant coach positions at Alcorn State, Mansfield University, Urbana University and Humboldt State.
 Eric also is an assistant track and field coach at Colby.

 Garcia's recruiting areas: Rhode Island, Pennsylvania, Western Massachusetts.